-Aim 1: The National Park is a nature-rich, resilient working landscape where wildlife flourishes
+AIM 1: The National Park is a nature-rich, resilient working landscape where wildlife flourishes

-- PLANNING PRINCIPLE I: We will support development that is landscape-led, follows regenerative development and design principles and has an overall positive impact on landscape character, natural ecosystems and biodiversity. - PLANNING PRINCIPLE 2: We will support development proposals that protect and take opportunities to enhance designated sites, support protected species, follow the mitigation hierarchy and take opportunities to deliver bigger, better and more joined up nature. - PLANNING PRINCIPLE 3: In implementing biodiversity net gain, we will seek to ensure that enhancements to biodiversity are appropriate to their landscape, cultural and ecological context, and that any off-setting of negative impacts takes place within the National Park to ensure that it meets the Purpose I requirement to conserve and enhance the wildlife. - GENERAL PRINCIPLE I: We will prioritise nature recovery that achieves multiple benefits and favour natural functions.
-We will create bigger, better managed and more connected areas of habitat in and around the National Park.
+- PLANNING PRINCIPLE 1: We will support development that is landscape-led, follows regenerative development and design principles and has an overall positive impact on landscape character, natural ecosystems and biodiversity. - PLANNING PRINCIPLE 2: We will support development proposals that protect and take opportunities to enhance designated sites, support protected species, follow the mitigation hierarchy and take opportunities to deliver bigger, better and more joined up nature. - PLANNING PRINCIPLE 3: In implementing biodiversity net gain, we will seek to ensure that enhancements to biodiversity are appropriate to their landscape, cultural and ecological context, and that any off-setting of negative impacts takes place within the National Park to ensure that it meets the Purpose 1 requirement to conserve and enhance the wildlife. - GENERAL PRINCIPLE 1: We will prioritise nature recovery that achieves multiple benefits and favour natural functions.
+We will create bigger, better managed and more connected areas of habitat in and around the National Park. - GENERAL PRINCIPLE 2: We will support farm businesses to access and maintain agrienvironment schemes that deliver ecosystem services on the ground, encouraging those that will support regenerative farming, and to access nature-based solutions schemes to deliver nature recovery and climate mitigation.